And the surrounding areas...

 Sensory music classes for your baby, toddler or pre-schooler in Northern Ireland.

-Including Bangor, Conlig, East Belfast, Newtownards and South Belfast.
+Including Bangor, Conlig, East Belfast, Holywood, Newtownards and South Belfast.

 Plato said ‘Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.’